tracee/tracee/README.md

 An example for an invocation context in a servlet based application would be a HTTP-Request.
 Every system interaction that is directly or indirectly caused by a browser asking a servlet-container lies within the context of its HTTP-Request.

-Another example would be the invocation context of a servlet session in which every request within this session belongs the session invocation context.
+Another example would be the invocation context of a servlet session in which every request within this session belongs to the session invocation context.

 It can be a great benefit to make those invocation contexts visible in the log files.
 So if a failure happens, you could lookup the invocation context in which it occurred and see pretty clearly what happened _in this context_ before the server gave up with an error.
 And it does not end here.

-Even without errors, the invocation context information empower you to measure the reaction time of your application at the level of every single service.
+Even without errors, the invocation context information empowers you to measure the reaction time of your application at the level of every single service.

 So how do you implement this in an JavaEE-Application?
-An obvious way would be to pass an invocation context identifier around as parameter of every of your business interfaces (EBJ, SOAP, REST, whatsoever) and write it explicitly into each log statement.
+An obvious way would be to pass an invocation context identifier around as a parameter of every of your business interfaces (EBJ, SOAP, REST, whatsoever) and write it explicitly into each log statement.
 It should also be obvious that this is a dumb idea because it pollutes all of our business interfaces with unnecessary dependencies.
 We can do better.

-## The propagated Mapped Diagnosis Context
+## The propagated Mapped Diagnostic Context

 The [Mapped Diagnostic Context (MDC)](http://logback.qos.ch/manual/mdc.html) is a logging concept that allows printing of contextual information in log messages without explicitly passing them them to each log statement.
 A MDC is bound to its executing thread (in fact they are backed by thread locals).

-Invocations of JavaEE components are seldom fully processed within a single thread - they might even not be fully processed on the same JVM.
+Invocations of JavaEE components are seldom fully processed within a single thread - they might not even be fully processed on the same JVM.
 So each time an invocation escapes its original executing thread, the MDC is lost in the nested processing.
 We call these context boundaries MDC gaps.
 There are different kinds of those gaps: